-The Star Wars universe has always been rich pickings for lovers of technology, with the world George Lucas built back in 1977 resplendent with lightsabers, AT ATs and the Millennium Falcon.
+The Star Wars universe has always offered rich pickings for lovers of technology, with the world George Lucas built back in 1977 resplendent with lightsabers, AT-ATs and the Millennium Falcon.

-Fortunately, Star Wars has plenty of tech that looks a little less future flung - and as we were browsing through the Star Wars Identities exhibition currently housed at London’s O2 Arena we realised that, of all of the gadgets, the wearable ones were definitely shaping up to be the least far, far away from reality.
+Fortunately, Star Wars has plenty of tech that looks a little less future-flung and we realized that, of all of the gadgets, the wearable ones were definitely shaping up to be the least far, far away from reality.

 Lando Calrissian’s watch

 Lando was definitely at the vanguard of the smartwatch revolution, with his watch handily allowing this lovable rogue to keep an eye on Cloud City after winning control of the mining outpost through gambling.
-It also appears to come pre-installed with the Lobot app, allowing Calrissian to communicate with his lobotomised aide Lobot and get him to facilitate the city's evacuation after the double crossing of Darth Vader.
+It also appears to come pre-installed with the Lobot app, allowing Calrissian to communicate with his lobotomized aide Lobot and get him to facilitate the city's evacuation after the double-crossing of Darth Vader.

-Nearest equivalent: Although the manipulation of lobotomised people through wearables is largely frowned upon on Earth, the smartwatch has at least given us a little glimpse into the world of manipulating the universe from our wrist.
-The Apple Watch is probably the most famous smartwatch, and our best smartwatch is the recent Apple Watch Series 2.
-There are, of course, also Android watches from the likes of Samsung, Huawei and Sony.
+Nearest real-world equivalent: Although the manipulation of lobotomized people through wearables is largely frowned upon on Earth, the smartwatch has at least given us a little glimpse into the world of manipulating the universe from our wrist.
+The Apple Watch is probably the most famous smartwatch, and we recently reviewed the Apple Watch 3.

-The age-old question of why do StormTroopers wear armor when it gives very little obvious protection to the ubiquitous blaster has never been truly adequately answered - although the suggestion is that even a wookie can’t break the shining white costumes.
-That said - The Force Awakens brought us (very cool) updated armor that filters out smoke (but not toxins) as well as does some other funky stuff.
+The age-old question of why do Stormtroopers wear armor when it gives very little obvious protection to the ubiquitous blaster has never been truly adequately answered – although the suggestion is that even a wookie can’t break the shining white costumes.
+That said, The Force Awakens brought us (very cool) updated armor that filters out smoke (but not toxins) as well as doing some other funky stuff.

-Nearest real world equivalent: If you’re not looking to fend off attack from Wookies you can probably excuse the lack of a full suit of Stormtrooper armor (although you can actually buy plenty of the bits from Amazon).
+Nearest real-world equivalent: If you’re not looking to fend off attacks from Wookies you can probably excuse the lack of a full suit of Stormtrooper armor (although you can actually buy plenty of the bits from Amazon).
 However, smart helmets are becoming a big thing (see also our Rebel Pilot entry later in this piece).
-We’re going to pick out Livall’s cycle helmet (in white obviously) which offers up turn signals (rear indicators), a Bluetooth speaker and hands-free phone functionality as well as an SOS alert that may, or probably may not, call the nearest Tie Fighter squadron to your aid.
+We’re going to pick out Livall’s cycle helmet (opens in new tab) which offers up turn signals (rear indicators), a Bluetooth speaker and hands-free phone functionality as well as an SOS alert that may, or probably may not, call the nearest Tie Fighter squadron to your aid.

 Boba Fett’s rocket-firing wrist watch/gauntlet/bracelet/thing

-Okay, watch is probably pushing it - and checking the time is probably a little more fraught when you are effectively pointing an explosive projectile at somebody.
-But there’s something annoyingly cool about having a rocket firing wrist-thing even for an avowed pacifist.
+Okay, watch is probably pushing it – and checking the time is probably a little more fraught when you're effectively pointing an explosive projectile at somebody.
+But there’s something annoyingly cool about having a rocket-firing wrist-thing even for an avowed pacifist.
 I mean, can you imagine the reaction you’d get at a fireworks display?
 We reckon that Boba made these gauntlet thingimijigs with a 3D printer and installed the requisite laser beam (obviously), whipcord firing thingy and, of course, that rocket launcher himself.

-Nearest equivalent: Sadly, Nerf discontinued its ‘Wrist Blitzer’ back in the 90s, and real rockets/whipcord firers and, frickin’ laser beams are cruelly excluded by the vast majority of governments.
-So, how about picking up the Dial smartwatch straight from the mind of (music) auteur Will.I.am?
+Nearest real-world equivalent: Sadly, Nerf discontinued its ‘Wrist Blitzer’ back in the 90s, and real rockets/whipcord firers and, frickin’ laser beams are cruelly outlawed by most governments.
+So, how about picking up the Dial smartwatch (opens in new tab) straight from the mind of (music) auteur Will.I.am?
 It has a similar homebrew quality, it will definitely repel the vast majority of people as effectively as a rocket, and you can probably tie a cheap pocket laser pointer to it without ruining its elegant lines.